keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 ![Main screen unhealthy](./argocd-keptn-health/main-screen-unhealthy-keptn.png)

-Additionally, it should be possible to examine also the details of the unhealthy microservice and potentially reason of the failure of the checks.
+Additionally, it should be possible to examine also the details of the unhealthy microservice and potentially see the reason of the failure of the checks.

 ![Details screen unhealthy](./argocd-keptn-health/details-screen-unhealthy-keptn.png)